ruthearle/TakeAway/README.md

 | ------------------------------------------------ | ------ |

 #Take Away
+#####Weekend Challenge (no pairing)

-This weeks challenge is to create a test-driven takeaway program that takes orders, totals the bill, and sends a text message to the customer advising them of the delivery time.
+This weeks challenge was to create a test-driven takeaway program that takes orders, totals the bill, and sends a text message to the customer advising them of the delivery time.

 The program makes use of Twilio API.